spec-first/connexion/docs/request.rst

 function expects an argument named `message` and will assign the value of the endpoint parameter `message` to your view function.

+Connexion will also use default values if they are provided.

 .. warning:: Please note that when you have a parameter defined as
              *not* required at your endpoint and your Python view have a non-named argument, when you call this endpoint WITHOUT